Neumi/open_echo/TUSS4470_shield_002/README.md

 The shield can be easily ordered via [JLCPCB](https://jlcpcb.com/?from=Neumi) or other PCB fabrication services.

 > [!Note]
-> I still have a few boards available, feel free to DM me on [Discord](https://discord.com/invite/rerCyqAcrw) if you're interested.
+> I just got a few new boards, feel free to DM me on [Discord](https://discord.com/invite/rerCyqAcrw) if you're interested.
+Or send an email to: openechoes@gmail.com One assmebled board is 50€ + shipping.
+(10/2025)

 <img alt="PCB overview TUSS4470" src="/documentation/images/shield_pinout.png">